pyarmak/entrada-1x-docs/user/docs/users/disclaimers.md

 #User Disclaimers
 A user disclaimer can set up to appear on the start page or your Entrada installation or when users try to access specific courses or communities.
+This tool is only available to users with admin roles.

 #How to set a user disclaimer
 * Navigate to Admin>System Settings.